martinmorando/applied-ai/README.md

 - Docs: https://docs.fast.ai/

 ### Contents
 Each of my experiments is in a separate folder, starting with 3 digits for quick identification; some of them include various alternatives that I explored.
-Apps are deployed in Hugging Face Spaces.
+The apps are deployed on Hugging Face Spaces, and you can find the model files (.pkl) either through the corresponding HF Space link or on Kaggle.
 - `001-is-it-a-tree`: tree detector.
 [Deployed](https://huggingface.co/spaces/martinmorando/001-is-it-a-tree).
 - `002-is-it-a-russian-text`: Russian text detector.
 [Deployed](https://huggingface.co/spaces/martinmorando/002-is-it-a-russian-text).
 - `003-light-bulb-type`: light bulb type detector.
+[Kaggle](https://www.kaggle.com/code/martinmorando/003-light-bulb-type).

 ### Note
 I set my previous version of this repository, which contained my own chapter summaries and raw notes from the book and video, to private as a precaution after carefully reviewing the fastbook terms.
 I respect the work that the fastai team is publishing for free, and I also want to ensure that I do not compromise my entire portfolio repository.
 This new public repository will only contain my own experiments.